 Does the school have to employ the trainee once qualified?

-There is an expectation, but not a guarantee that trainees will be employed as newly qualified teachers (NQT’s) in your school alliance once you have qualified.
+There is a strong desire by SWTSA schools to appoint our trainees, but not a guarantee that trainees will be employed as newly qualified teachers (NQT’s) once you have qualified.

 How do trainees apply for Teach South West?